jsunn-y/CARE/README.md

 ## Baselines for task 2 (reaction to EC retrieval)

 Detailed instructions for reproducing our baselines on Task 2 and general recommendations for benchmarking on Task 2 can be found [here](task2_baselines).

+### CREEP
+We introduce Contrastive Reaction-EnzymE Pretraining (CREEP), which is a model that can perform enzyme retreival by aligning representations from different modalities (reaction, protein, and optionally textual description).
+The model is found under `CREEP`, while example usage is found under `task2_baselines/CREEP`.